heathkirkwood/datasciencecoursera/README.md

----
-title: 'Getting and Cleaning Data: Course Project'
+#Getting and Cleaning Data: Course Project
-author: "Heath Kirkwood"
-date: "May 20, 2015"
-output: html_document
----

 ###You should create one R script called run_analysis.R that does the following: